How we monitor food safety

 During a food hygiene inspection the Food Business Operator will be advised of any contraventions found or any recommendations to improve food safety.
 They will be given a chance to put things right and a timescale in which to do it.

 Investigation of complaints

 We will investigate if we receive complaints of foreign bodies found in food or of dirty, un-hygienic premises.
 We will also investigate complaints of food sold beyond its use-by date.

 Food sampling and analysis

 Sampling can show evidence of contamination and the bacteria which can cause food poisoning.
 We regularly take samples of foodstuffs from premises.
 It may be as part of our routine local sampling programme or a national initiative, or in the course of investigating a complaint or food poisoning outbreak.

-Food Safety Service Plan for Businesses
+Food Service Delivery Plans for businesses

 Need assistance with this service?

 Get in touch:

 Public Health & Regulation